-Small regional wireless carrier nTELOS has yet to report fourth quarter 2015 results, as the company awaits final FCC approval for its acquisition by Shenandoah Telecommunications.
+Small regional wireless carrier nTELOS released year-end 2015 results, but will not hold any future investor calls as the company awaits final FCC approval for its acquisition by Shenandoah Telecommunications.
+It also completed the decommissioning of its eastern territory assets on November 15, 2015, migrating customers to other carriers.
+This makes direct year-to-year comparisons difficult. nTelos capital expenditures were 10 percent lower in 2015 than the year prior, a result primarily driven by the company's spectrum sale and asset discontinuation.
 However, the company's capital expenditures for the first 9 months of 2015 were up 11 percent from the comparable period in 2014.
-This increase came even as the company sold off properties and customers in the eastern portion of its service area.
-The higher 2015 capital spend is due to the company's 4G LTE deployment, as it explained on its fourth quarter 2014 investor call: "The bulk of the capital spend was tied to our LTE network upgrade and the addition of associated network capacity. [...]
+The comparable-period increase is due to the company's 4G LTE deployment in its western markets, as it explained on its fourth quarter 2014 investor call: "The bulk of the capital spend was tied to our LTE network upgrade and the addition of associated network capacity. [. . .]
 For 2015 we expect our capital expenditures to be between \$95 million and \$105 million and the vast majority of this will by tied directly to our 4G network expansion."
 As indicated above in the discussion of Shenandoah's results, it expects to make \$123 million in capital investments in the nTelos network during 2016, higher than the previously estimated 2015 total.